CptLausebaer/mediawiki-kroki-extension/README.md

 ### Editors

-To integrate the Kroki insert dialog into the WikiEditor, you also need to load the `WikiEditor` Extension by using `wfLoadExtension( 'WikiEditor' );`.
+**WikiEditor**: To integrate the Kroki insert dialog into the WikiEditor, you also need to load the `WikiEditor` Extension by using `wfLoadExtension( 'WikiEditor' );`.

-Similarly, for integrating the Kroki insert dialog into the VisualEditor, the `VisualEditor` Extension must be loaded.
+**VisualEditor**: Similarly, for integrating the Kroki insert dialog into the VisualEditor, the `VisualEditor` Extension must be loaded.
 This can be done with `wfLoadExtension( 'VisualEditor' );`.
 When using Kroki with the VisualEditor the Math Extension is required.
 Enable the Math extension in your `LocalSetting.php`file: